 Florida Personal Injury: FAQ

-How do I decide if I need to hire an attorney for a personal injury claim in Florida?
+Do I need to hire a Florida personal injury attorney?

 Hiring an attorney may or may not be necessary depending on the stature of your claim and the severity of your injury.
-Small claims court in Florida will handle claims up to $5000.
-If your injury is a minor one that will not result in any incapacity, or substantial medical care, then you may want to settle it yourself in small claims court.
+Small claims court in Florida will handle claims up to $5,000.
+If your injury is a minor one that will not result in any incapacity, or substantial medical care, then you may want to pursue it yourself in small claims court.

 An attorney should be consulted if you have been seriously injured or are unsure as to the outcome of your injury.
 Personal injury cases can get quite complicated.
 In such cases, an attorney will have the legal expertise, time and resources to effectively handle your claim.
 An experienced personal injury attorney will be able to accurately analyze the value of your case and will be able to meet all of the rules, requirements and deadlines that have to be met.
 Also of note is the fact that statistics show insurance companies pay more than twice as much compensation when an attorney is involved in your claim.